bourquejulien/devops-cs2024-team/README-EN.md

 - The use of generative AI is prohibited (ChatGPT, Copilot, ...): the use of these tools will be considered as external communication.
 - Do not attempt to harm the competition infrastructure.

 > Note: Online help forums (Stack Overflow, Reddit, ...) are not considered external help.
 Their use is therefore allowed.
-However, you cannot ask questions on these forums.
+> However, you cannot ask questions on these forums.
 In case of non-compliance with these rules, penalties will be applied: point deduction, disqualification.

+In case of non-compliance with these rules, penalties will be applied: **loss of points, disqualification**.

 ## Introduction and Objective
 Some of your fellow citizens are trapped inside a bunker in an isolated location surrounded by trees!
 Your objective is to help them escape.